shaderLABS/shaderWEB/README.md

 ## Environment Variables

 This project uses Vite and its [environment variable system](https://vitejs.dev/guide/env-and-mode.html).
-Only `VITE_API_URL` in `.env.development` should be adjusted to match the URL of the development server on which the REST API is running.
+Only `VITE_API_URL` in `.env.development` should be adjusted to match the URL of the development server on which the HTTP API is running.